-- Since the start of the Special Administration, the JSAs have received and Transferred or Distributed more than £60 million of CAI across eight currencies; - The JSAs are currently holding £64,991 of CAI for 79 Clients.
-Some 62 of these Clients have yet to provide details of where their CAI should be transferred and the remaining CAI will be transferred to Clients' new brokers when their Custody Assets are transferred; and

-• Where Custody Assets have matured and converted to CAI, the cash will remain subject to the original Transfer to the respective Nominated Broker or Distribution instructions provided by the Client.
+- Since the start of the Special Administration, the JSAs have received and Transferred or Distributed £62.97 million of CAI across eight currencies; - The JSAs are currently holding £60,159 of CAI for 69 Clients.
+Some 49 of these Clients have yet to provide details of where their CAI should be transferred and the remaining CAI will be transferred to Clients' new brokers when their Custody Assets are transferred; and - Where Custody Assets have matured and converted to CAI, the cash will remain subject to the original Transfer to the respective Nominated Broker or Distribution instructions provided by the Client.